 Paramedic is the highest ALS Prehospital level provider.
 Candidates in this course undergo over 9 months of classroom training.
 The main subject areas for the program are advanced anatomy & physiology, pharmacology, neurology, endocrinology, electrophysiology and others related to advanced patient care.
 Candidates are also required to complete clinical internship with Physicians and Nurses to master their assessment, critical reasoning and treatment skills.
 Students must also take part in field internships under a preceptor.
 This is done to ensure that students have mastered the trade.
-This program requires candidates to spend 18 months to 2 years to complete their training. once that is completed, students will take the National Written exam and practical skills exam.
+This program requires candidates to spend 18 months completing their training.
+Once that is completed, students will take the National Written exam and practical skills exam.
 Within the program, students will also receive certification(s) in Advanced Cardiac Life support (ACLS), Pediatric Advanced Life Support (PALS) and Pre-Hospital Trauma Life Support (PHTLS).

 Here at National EMS Institute we offer both day time and evening courses to accommodate all schedules!
 Click the following links to find a course that will work for you.